Alonsovl88074/Property-Management-Performance-Dashboard/README.md

 **Screenshots:**

-*(Replace the text below with actual screenshots from your Power BI file)*

 *   **Data Model View:**
     ![Screenshot of Power BI Data Model View showing tables and relationships] (path/to/your/model_screenshot.png)

 *   **Example DAX Measures:**
-    *(Show a screenshot of the Measures table or the formula bar for a couple of key measures)*
     ![Screenshot of Power BI showing DAX formula for Speed to Repair] (path/to/your/dax_measure_screenshot.png)
     ![Screenshot of Power BI showing DAX formula for Renewal Rate]